 The 2021 collections by famous designers showcased green as their color.
 Maria Grazia Chiuri presented many green garments for her Spring/Summer 2021 Collection for Dior.
 Actress Anya Taylor-Joy’s Golden Globe showstopper gown was a very attractive shade of emerld green.
 You can check it out here.

-Related posts : Yellow color in fashion; Red color in fashion ; Grey colors in fashion; White color in fashion; Blue color in fashion; Colors and their names in fashion; Color combinations for clothes. ; Purple color shades
+Related posts : Yellow color in fashion; Red color dress combination ; What colors matches with Grey colors in fashion; What color pairs well with White color in fashion; Best color combination with Blue color in fashion; Colors and their names in fashion; Color combinations for clothes. ; What colors go well with Purple color shades